SickRickX2/appunti/CyberSec/Lezione 2.md

 The result of applying a hash function is called **hash value** or message digest, or checksum.

 >[!note] MAC with one way hash functions
 >Unlike the MAC, a hash function does not take secret key as input.
-However, it is possible to get MAC
+However, it is possible to get MACs using hash functions